TanviPandya20/CyberSecurity-Lab/Kali_Tools.md

 ## B. VoIP tools
 ### i. voiphopper
 ## C. Legion
+- This package contains an open source, easy-to-use, super-extensible and semi-automated network penetration testing tool that aids in discovery, reconnaissance and exploitation of information systems.
+Legion is a fork of SECFORCE's Sparta.
 ## D. nikto
+- What is use for Nikto in Kali Linux?
+Image result for nikto use in kali linux
+Nikto is a pluggable web server and CGI scanner written in Perl, using rfp's LibWhisker to perform fast security or informational checks.
+Features: Easily updatable CSV-format checks database.
+Output reports in plain text or HTML.
 ## E. nmap
 ## F. unix-privesc-check
 # 3. Web application analysis